 A mindset is a fixed mental attitude.
 A mindset is a mental habit that is comfortable or uncomfortable.
 A mindset can be flexible or rigid toward yourself or others.

-2. Focus and take in what the flavor of your mindset is
+2. Focus and take in an intuitive sense of what your mindset is

-4. Create a new belief to support and validate your newly formed mindset.
+4. Create a new attitude to support and validate your newly formed mindset

-Follow the tips above and you can create and attain command over your unproductive mindsets.
+Follow the tips above and you can create and attain command over unproductive mindsets and set new ones.